Commencement is the ceremony recognizing any degree candidates for the current semester who choose to participate.

 Contact the Office of the University Registrar to order transcripts.

-To graduate with an honor distinction a student must have earned a minimum of 30 semester hours at Illinois State University as well as a cumulative GPA of 3.65 or higher after the last completed semester as grades and hours for the current semester will not be posted at the time of commencement.
+To graduate with an honor distinction an undergraduate student must have earned a minimum of 30 semester hours at Illinois State University as well as a cumulative GPA of 3.65 or higher after the last completed semester as grades and hours for the current semester will not be posted at the time of commencement.
 Only Illinois State University course work is included in the computation of the GPA.

 |Cumulative GPA||Honor Distinction|